erlang/rebar3/CONTRIBUTING.md

 Contributing to rebar
 ---------------------

-Before implementing a new feature, you should submit a ticket for discussion on your plans.
+Before implementing a new feature, please submit a ticket to discuss your plans.
 The feature might have been rejected already, or the implementation might already be decided.

 See [Community and Resources](README.md#community-and-resources).